aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 ROCCurve
 ---------

-Last but not least, lets evaluate our ranking via ROCcurve. area=\ ``0.83`` indicates our ranking scores are reasonable.
+Last but not least, lets evaluate our TF ranking via a ROC curve.
+The area=``0.83`` we obtained, indicates our ranking scores are reasonable.

 .. code:: ipython3